 8 must-have software engineering meetings

 Software developers have a lot on their plate.
 Attending too many meetings and that too without any agenda can be overwhelming for them.
+Minimizing meetings can provide developers with long, uninterrupted blocks of time for deep, complex work, which is essential for productivity.

 The meetings must be with a purpose, help the engineering team to make progress, and provide an opportunity to align their goals, priorities, and expectations.
+Holding the right meetings is essential to maximize team productivity, avoid wasting time, and ensure project success.

 Below are eight important software engineering meetings you should conduct timely.

-There are various types of software engineering meetings.
 We’ve curated a list of must-have engineering meetings along with a set of metrics.
+The first meeting, as the initial gathering, is crucial for aligning stakeholders on project goals and expectations.

 These metrics serve to provide structure and outcomes for the software engineering meetings.
 Make sure to ask the right questions with a focus on enhancing team efficiency and align the discussions with measurable metrics.